We no longer support this browser version.

 YAWC is run by a Board of Directors and staff.
 The volunteer board comprises 7 - 10 members: 1 Youth, 2 Elders, and 5-7 Directors at large (including Officers).
 The Executive Committee includes the President, Vice President, Treasurer, Secretary, and an Elder.

 We are always looking for people who are eager to share their talents and help improve the lives of Indigenous women and their families in our service area.
-Check out our News page for position openings.
+Check out our Employment page for position openings.

 Terri Szabo, President

-Lorraine O’Brien, Secretary
+Lorraine O'Brien, Vice-President

 Susan Magun, Treasurer